inzk0518/tp/docs/DeveloperGuide.md

 The workflow file used can be seen [here](https://github.com/AY2526S1-CS2103T-W10-2/tp/blob/3fef75e58132ad7d04d4d2cfef54b701466e2f22/.github/workflows/gradle.yml).

 #### Version Control (GitHub)
-We have carried out version control in the form of GitHub Releases and can be seen [here](https://github.com/AY2526S1-CS2103T-W10-2/tp/releases).
+We have carried out version control in the form of GitHub Releases which can be seen [here](https://github.com/AY2526S1-CS2103T-W10-2/tp/releases).